PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 }
 ```

-Here's a path with some global filter
+Here's a path with a global filter:

 ```json
 {